Sustainability Actions and Accomplishments

 - 2030: Divert 95% of waste from landfills by 2030, and ultimately achieve zero waste to landfills

-In 2019, Palo Alto reduced GHG emissions an estimated 38.2 percent* from the 1990 baseline, despite a population increase of 23.6 percent during that same time period.
-This equates to 7 metric tons of carbon dioxide equivalent (MT CO2e) per Palo Alto resident in 2019 compared to 14 MT CO2e per Palo Alto resident in 1990.
-The California Air Resources Board 2017 Scoping Plan Update recommends local government goals of 6 MT C02e per capita by 2030.
+In 2020, Palo Alto emitted an estimated 385,320 metric tons (MT) of carbon dioxide equivalent (CO2e) from the residential, commercial, industrial, transportation, waste, water, and municipal sectors.
+In comparison to the 1990 base year of 780,119 MT CO2e, that is a 50.6 percent decrease in total community emissions, despite a population increase of 21.8 percent during that same time period.
+This equates to 5.7 MT CO2e per Palo Alto resident in 2020 compared to 14 MT CO2e per Palo Alto resident in 1990.
+The California Air Resources Board’s 2017 Scoping Plan Update recommends local government goals of 6 MT C02e per capita by 2030.

 Significant Actions and Accomplishments